 Opens the Connect to Server dialog box, to establish a connection to an Analysis Services instance.

-Disconnects the XMLA Query Editor from an Analysis Services instance.
+Disconnects the current query editor from an Analysis Services instance.

 Opens the Connect to Server dialog box, to establish a connection to a different Analysis Services instance.

-Executes the selected code, or if no code is selected, this option executes the entire code in the XMLA Query Editor.
+Executes the selected code, or if no code is selected, executes the entire code in the current query editor.